XuZuoLizzie/Archived_Work/README.md

 - Retina Image Analysis: The notebook implements a pretrained inception v3 model as a base and retraining some modified final layers with attention.
 The goal is to train a retinopathy model for retina image analysis.

 - PubMed Abstract Generation: The notebook trains and inferences a character-level RNN model to generate PubMed abstracts.

+**Biomedical Data Mining**

+The directory archived a series of projects in biomedical data mining.
+The analysis scripts are all in Python.
+Before running the analysis, nevigate to the sub-directory, create a virtual environment and install essential packages using `pip install -r requirements.txt`.
+The analysis can be executed using `python analysis.py`.

+- Supervised Classification on EHR: This directory implements algorithms of supervised classification and unsupervised clustering for biomedical text data.

+- Tabular Data Analysis: This directory includes modules that preprocess and summarize tabular EHR data.

+- Text Classification & Clustering: This directory implements algorithms of supervised classification and unsupervised clustering for structured EHR data.

+- Using FHIR API: This directory includes modules that load and preprocess EHR data from FHIR API.

+- XML Data Processing: This directory includes modules that preprocess and summarize EHR data in XML format.

 **Preprint Classification**